What happens when visitors click your online ad? They:

 Autoblog never asked my budget range.
 The product page randomly lists car prices, and there are 56 pages to browse if I really want to find my perfect car.
 The page does not fulfill what the ad promised: Where is the perfect car that they found for me?

 This is an example of what not to do with your post-click marketing.
-Autoblog didn’t optimize the post-click experience, so I abandoned the page without clicking any button or reconsidering my choice to leave.
+Autoblog didn’t optimize the post-click landing page, so I abandoned the page without clicking any button or reconsidering my choice to leave.

 Still on the same Forbes article, I saw another ad — this time for Kapost’s free ebook: